awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cwe.md

 # Setting Up Notifications and Events for Systems Manager Parameters<a name="sysman-paramstore-cwe"></a>

 You can use Amazon CloudWatch Events and Amazon SNS to notify you about changes to Systems Manager Parameters\.
-You can be notified when a parameter is accessed, updated, or deleted\.
-You can also be notified when a parameter has *not* been updated or accessed for a period of time\.
+You can be notified when a parameter is created, updated, or deleted\.

 You can also use CloudWatch to perform an action on a target for specific parameter events\.
 This means, for example, that you can execute an AWS Lambda function to recreate a parameter when it is deleted\.
 You can also set up a notification to trigger a Lambda function when your database password is updated\.
 The Lambda fuction can force your database connections to reset or reconnect with the new password\.